English 箭头

 📋 Summary

-Physical oceanographer Becky explains that the waves we see at the surface are surface waves, created by the friction between wind and the surface of the water.
-As the wind pushes the water, it rises to a peak known as the crest, while the valley between two crests is called the trough.
+Ocean waves are primarily formed by the interaction between wind and the water's surface.
+Becky, a physical oceanographer, describes these as "surface waves," which are created by the friction between wind and the water.
+As the wind pushes against the surface, it creates a vertical movement.
+The highest point of this movement is known as the crest, while the valley between two crests is called the trough.

 Why Waves Break at the Shore

-If waves don't move water, why do they push surfers toward the shore?
-The answer lies in the contour of the sea floor.
-As waves approach shallower water, the trough collides with the sloping sand.
-This slows down the bottom of the wave, while the crest continues to move forward, causing the wave to pitch forward and crash.
+If waves don't transport water, why do they crash onto the beach?
+The explanation lies in the contour of the sea floor.
+As a wave approaches shallow water, the trough of the wave collides with the sloping sand.
+This friction slows the bottom of the wave, while the crest continues to move forward.
+This imbalance forces the wave to pitch forward, resulting in the curling, crashing motion observed by surfers and beachgoers.

-Wave size varies significantly based on geography.
-While Hawaii is world-renowned for its consistent surf, other locations like Australia, Tahiti, and specifically Nazaré, Portugal, are famous for producing massive waves.
-In some recorded instances, these waves have reached heights of 80 to 100 feet, demonstrating the sheer power of the energy transmitted through the ocean.
+Ocean waves can reach staggering heights depending on local geography and weather conditions.
+While Hawaii is world-renowned for its consistent surfing conditions, other locations like Australia, Tahiti, and specifically Nazaré, Portugal, are famous for producing massive swells.
+In these extreme cases, waves have been estimated to reach heights of 80 to 100 feet, showcasing the immense power contained within the ocean's energy transmission.

-Finally, the podcast touches on the biological reaction to wave movement: seasickness.
-This occurs in the inner ear, where the body's balance mechanism is located.
-When the boat moves erratically due to waves, but the eyes perceive stability, a brain-body conflict arises.
-The brain responds by releasing stress hormones, which leads to symptoms like nausea and sleepiness.
+Finally, the podcast addresses why travelers often feel ill on boats.
+Seasickness is a "brain-body conflict" originating in the inner ear, which houses the body's balance mechanism.
+When the boat moves erratically due to waves, the eyes perceive stability while the inner ear senses motion.
+The brain reacts to this confusion by releasing stress hormones, which leads to symptoms like nausea and lethargy.

 🎯Key Sentences